“Around The Campfire” is a fun painting for all ages that will bring back fond memories of roasting marshmallows under a starry sky.

 - Cadmium Yellow Medium HUE

 I get so many questions about how to convert to craft paint colors if that is what you are using.
 Here are suggestions on what to use for the popular Apple Barrel Craft Paints.
-As always, if you need help with colors, you can message me on the FB Page!

 - 4 Round Brush